 New words in this lesson:

-Questions have the same word order as statements.
+Questions have the same word order as their counterpart declarative sentences.

 The suffix -yen denotes any life form or personified object.
 It may be attached to either noun/verb words or adj/adv words.